A complete guide on how to sell a house fast and for cash.

 Of course, the major plus to selling a vacant property is just that – it’s vacant.
-You can slap a lock box on that puppy, put the key inside, set the code, and throw your property on the market.
+You can slap a lockbox on that puppy, place the key inside, set the code, and throw your property on the market.
 Experienced Philadelphia home buyers are happy to show themselves around on their own time.
 This not only saves you time running back and forth for showings, but it will also increase the speed of your sale because home buyers can inspect the entire house – not having to worry about disturbing tenants.
-This gives investors a more exact idea of what they could pay for the property based on their renovation cost estimates since they can see every inch of the property on their walk through.
+This gives investors a more exact idea of what they could pay for the property based on their renovation cost estimates since they can see every inch of the property on their walkthrough.
 What does that mean?
-Less buyers backing out later in the selling process!
+Fewer buyers backing out later in the selling process!
 The more control in your hands, the more time in your life.

 Hold up!
 You might be wondering how fast can I sell my house if I am not on any type of timeline?
 Great question!